• Skip to main content

 5 from 4 votes

-This healthy vegetable stir-fry is a perfect basic recipe for when you need to clean up the veggies in your fridge!
-Add what you already have on hand to the savory and sweet Chinese stir-fry sauce for a delicious simple meal.
-Perfect quick recipe for weeknight dinners.
+This 30-min healthy vegetable stir-fry is a perfect fast recipe for when you need to clean up the veggies in your fridge!
+The simple savory and sweet Chinese stir-fry sauce is so delicious and this recipe makes for a healthy weeknight dinner idea for busy families.
+Naturally vegan and vegetarian.

 PRINT RECIPE PIN RECIPE